St. John's Rod and Gun Club 2017: (87 Photos)

 71. Troy Coldwell, Bob Mercer, and Andrea Bassan competed for the champion of champions event with Bassan and Coldwell agreeing to be co champions each receiving a score of 49/50 after two rounds.

-72. On July 29th we held our annual Youth Day Event.
-Each year the SJRGC partners with NL Wildlife Division to host a shoot open to the first 50 youth that pre-register.
-Its a fun day of Shotgun, Rifle, Archery and Outdoor Survival.
+72. On July 29th we held our annual Youth Outdoor Skills event.
+Each year SJRGC partners with NL Wildlife Division to host a shoot open to member and non-member youth who must pre-register.
+It's a fun day teaching Shotgun, Rifle, Archery and Outdoor Survival.

-73. With some youth returning from previous years we set up stations with varying difficulty so everyone has a great time and learns something new regardless of skill level.
+73. With some youth returning from previous events we set up stations with varying difficulty so everyone had a great time and learned something new regardless of their skill level.

 74.